 Premiums differ, depending on benefits selected.
 The more benefits selected, the higher the costs.
 Hence we urge clients to consult a broker before making a final choice.

 Remember that only members of registered medical schemes can obtain Gap Cover

 Members of any medical scheme qualify for Gap Cover and can change between medical aid companies as many times as they like.

-Get Medical Gap Cover today!
+Get Shortfall insurance today!
 Complete and send the form.
 We will send you a quote.
 It’s FREE!

 All info was correct at time of publishing